 Project managers have dynamic jobs that allow them to use a variety of skills every day while working with teams of talented individuals.
 And they have the potential of earning a high salary while doing what they love.

 How much does a project manager typically make, what factors can affect their salary, and how much does PMP add to their salary?
 Continue reading about the PMP salary benefits and get answers to all these questions.

 - Average Project Manager Salary

 - How a PMP Certification Affects Your Salary

 - Does Being a PMP Increase Your Salary?

-- What Type of Project Managers Make the Most Money?
+- What Types of Project Managers Make the Most Money?

 Average Project Manager Salary

 There are several factors that will determine how much money you can make as a project manager.
 Those include your job’s location and industry, the size of the company that hires you, and your experience, education, and certifications.

 To give you an idea of average project manager salaries, we’ve broken down the information for you below: